 What are the notches at the base of a kukri blade?

-These two notches look like a small letter 3 and they’re called the “cho”.
-There are a number of different theories about their purpose.
+These two notches look like a small letter 3, and they’re called the “Cho.”
+There are several different theories about their purpose.
 One says that they’re used to catch an opposing blade, but kukris aren’t really used in battle like medieval broadswords – they’re close combat weapons and tools.
-Some say it has symbolic significance to the Hindu religion, while others say it helps to channel blood away from the blade.
+Some say it has symbolic significance to the Hindu religion, while others say it helps channel blood away from the blade.
 In all honesty, it’s just part of the kukri-making tradition.

 What are the two small knives that come with a kukri?

-This is a feature found on some kukri models and not others, but when they are present, they’re called the chakmak and the karda.
+This feature is found on some kukri models and not others, but when they are present, they’re called the chakmak and the karda.
 The chakmak is the dull one and functions similar to a chef’s sharpening steel – it hones the kukri blade to remove imperfections.
-The karda is a tool of necessity; the kukri is just too large for some tasks and so Nepalis would add a pocket to their sheaths for carrying a smaller knife.
+The karda is a tool of necessity; the kukri is too large for some tasks, and so Nepalis would add a pocket to their sheaths for carrying a smaller knife.
 Think of the kukri as a big chef’s knife and the karda as a tiny paring knife.

 Kukris vary widely in quality, function, and aesthetics; only you can decide which one fits your particular needs and budget.
 Finding the ideal knife can be challenging, and hopefully, these reviews have helped you in your journey.
-One thing that can be said is that the kukri is an incredibly useful tool to have in your kit, no matter which one you end up buying.
+One thing that can be said is that the kukri is a handy tool to have in your kit, no matter which one you end up buying.